robinboncoeur/Projects/docs/blogs/Blog25.md

 </div>

-When Julia has her "Arty-Farty" art groups on Wednesday, I'm the designated barista for their morning tea.
-This lovely Bezzera -- yes, a proper **Italian-made** expresso machine -- is more than up to the task.
+On Julia's "Arty-Farty" art-group Wednesdays, I'm the designated barista for morning tea.
+My lovely Bezzera coffee machine -- yes, a proper **Italian-made** expresso maker -- is more than up to the task: I can serve up to eight people, all with different requests, reasonably quickly ... it's not the machine holding me back.
 New, they run somewhere between AUD $3500 and $5000 ... but I never buy new if I can help it.
 This one is from a mob who sell and service Bezzera machines: I picked it up for $1600.
 It will outlast all of us, our cars, most likely even the house.
 It's built like a tank.
 And it makes brilliant mochas, capuchinos, lattes, flat whites ... haven't gotten into that whole barista-art thing yet, but the girls get great coffee so no-one's complaining.

 By the way, the music was the 3rd sketch I wrote.
 There's another thing I want to spend a bit more time doing: writing music.
 Not enough hours in the day.